mouldimus/notes/HTML_Concepts.md

 They would publish a description of each API, including how to format a request for that thing, and what the data would look like that would be sent to the requesting computer.

-The object they are describing is actually called an “endpoint”.
+The object they are describing is actually called an "endpoint".
 This is because it is at the end of a line connecting the requesting computer with the providing computer.

 The endpoint has a precise format defined for the requests it receives, and the responses it creates.

-An endpoint has a URL, since it’s something that can be identified and accessed over the Internet.
+An endpoint has a URL, since it's something that can be identified and accessed over the Internet.

 In our weather forecasting example, the URL for an endpoint might look something like this: